-These roses are easy to grow and very low maintenance
+These roses are easy to grow and very

 Perhaps you’ve been putting it off, believing that roses are tricky plants to grow and you’re not sure you’re up to the task.
 Yes, some roses have acquired a reputation for being finicky plants.
 But if you select the right varieties, you will find they are a lot less demanding than you think.